 Primary natural ecosystems in the CWO region include dry sclerophyll forests and grassy woodlands, grading into semi-arid woodlands in the west.
-The region is rich in biodiversity with 14 endangered ecological communities and more than 80 threatened species, with significant conservation assets including Goonoo National Park and State Conservation Area.
+The region is rich in biodiversity with at least 5 threatened ecological communities and more than 100 threatened species, with significant conservation assets including Goonoo National Park and State Conservation Area.
 These values are impacted by key threatening processes such as land clearing, feral animals, weeds and increases in extreme weather events due to climate change.